spencercrissman/Courier/Readme.md

 All these providers are in a ongoing documentation process, the status of which you can follow below.

 ## Documentation
-Documentation is currently being updated and put into markdown instead of those awful PDFs, current documents available:
+Documentation is currently being updated and put into markdown instead of those awful PDFs.

+Current documents available:

 * Dataresolvers
 * Item event handlers